See also: Rulers of the 6th-from-Chandra - what social material bhava do they rule

 Zukra Adversarial-Agent * Master of the Partnering Yoke

 6th-from-Chandra ruler = Zukra.
-Applies to Chandra-Vrishabha and Chandra-Dhanuzya.
+Applies to Chandra-Urisha and Chandra-Dhanuzya.
 The adversarial agent is typically a Zukra-figure.
 Tends to be a bargaining, agreement-seeking personality distinguished by a cloying sweetness.
 Typically a female such as wife, sister, or woman co-worker, but can be a gracious and artistic personality of any gender.
 For the husband, the Zukra-agent is often the wife.
 The agent shares salient features with the personality of one's sister-figures.
 The agent may be exceptionally partner-oriented with heightened instinct to maintain the union"at any cost".
 The agent may seemed handicapped by an excessive negotiation of the terms of the contract.
 After a harmonious period of diplomacy and accommodation (Zukra) the behavior of this agent may develop abusive qualities due to their financial materialism.
 Potential for conflict regarding sensual addictions.
 Look to the characteristics of Zukra in the nativity to discover the full profile of the agent.
 Relief may be obtained via conscious management of emotional expectations.

 Shani Adversarial-Agent * Master of Limitations

 6th-from-Chandra ruler = Shani.
 Applies to Chandra-Simha and Chandra-Kanya.
 The adversarial agent(s) = typically a Shani-figure(s).
-Shani periods are long-lasting thus a variety of"agents of the social order" may appear in oppressive roles.
+Shani bhukti are long-lasting thus a variety of"agents of the social order" may appear in oppressive roles.
 Agents tend to be sober and hardworking with a rather dour, clay-like personality and a systematic style of living.
 The agent is socially responsible and attuned to the masses of common folk.
 Although the person may seem grumpy and taciturn, this agent is pragmatic and sensible.
 Lawfully oriented to the lowest common denominator.
 Time and work define their reality.
 Must"earn" their survival.
 After a period of steady, structural permanence based on a shared work plan (Shani) the behavior of this agent may develop abusive qualities due to their hyper-fixity and firm resistance to change.
 Look to the characteristics of Shani in the nativity to discover the full profile of the agent.
-Relief may be obtained via conscious management of emotional expectations.
+Relief may be obtained via conscious management of electro-magnetic emotional expectations.

 The most challenging configurations for the Vimshottari periods of 6th-from-Chandra =

-Chandra-Mithunaya * Chandra in Mriga-ziras * pada-3-4 only.
+Chandra-Mithunaya * Chandra in Mriga-zirasa * pada-3-4 only.
 Action-driven, muscular Professor Mangala is aggressively hostile toward the perpetually chatty-argumentative talk-but-not-do Professor Budha * Often the conflict has a physical element due to Mangala's frustration

 Chandra-Simha portion Chandra in Uttaraphalguni pada-1 * 6th-Agent-Shani the ruler of 6th-from-Chandra = mutual adhi-shatru toward Surya * very intense conflict as punitive hani tries to impose governance rules and consequences upon the double-Surya pada-1 of brightly independent Uttaraphalguni

-Chandra-Kanya portion Chandra in Uttaraphalguni pada 2-3-4 * 6th-Agent-Shani the ruler of 6th-from-Chandra = mutual adhi-shatru toward Surya * very intense conflict, mainly verbal arguments Despite the fact that Professor Budha ruler of Kanya is friendly with Professor Shani ruler of 6th-from-Chandra, all portions of Chandra-Kanya have intense emotional conflict during the periods of Shani .
+Chandra-Kanya portion Chandra in Uttaraphalguni pada 2-3-4 * 6th-Agent-Shani the ruler of 6th-from-Chandra = mutual adhi-shatru toward Surya * very intense conflict, mainly verbal arguments Despite the fact that Professor Budha ruler of Kanya is friendly with Professor Shani rules 6th-from-Chandra, all portions of Chandra-Kanya have intense emotional conflict during the periods of Shani .
 The imbalance is due to"law-and-order" Professor Shani's internal hostilities with the more independent-acting nakshatra rulers Surya-Chandra-Mangala.

 Chandra-Meena portion Chandra in Uttarabhadrapada * 6th-Agent-Surya the ruler of 6th-from-Chandra = mutual adhi-shatru toward Shani * very intense conflict due to Shani's attunement to Slow Time and Large Systems whilst the self-righteous Surya-agent is blinded by their own light and exclusively concerned with Self.